 ‘The Art of Love’: The Interconnectedness of African Healing Practices

 In building from Nyasha’s first piece, ‘Who Am I in the Presence of the Elderflower?
-A Doctor's Reflections’, this article is honoured to feature the first stone art piece crafted by Amai’s grandson.
+A Doctor's Reflections’, this article features the first stone art piece crafted by Amai’s grandson.
 Amai was a breast cancer patient from Guruve, Zimbabwe.
 The title of the stone piece is ‘The Art of Love’, which is a most fitting homage to the shared guiding north star of all healers.

 "Silence… Sigh…